 - The executive should give thought and discussion to the types of activities you want to accomplish over the year. - Activities that are of interest to current and potential members will increase recruitment and retention and increase your financial resources - in turn generating additional resources to serve your local members even more! - The chapter fiscal year runs concurrently with RNAO Nov.1 to Oct.
 31. Some interest groups have previously established year ends that are different from RNAO.
 Either is fine, however we suggest that new groups establish a fiscal year end concurrent with RNAO. - Once you set the year's budget, stick to it!
 Sticking to the budget may mean making hard decisions.
 Unless revenue generated is more than anticipated you may have to say no to some projects if the money is not there.
 Chapters can apply for additional support for activities through the Regional Development Fund. - If you deviate from the original budget, you should be able to justify your decision.
 For example, if revenue is higher than expected you may be able to send an extra newsletter.
-Or, if an expense comes in lower than originally budgeted, you may redirect the windfall to another project. - Consider how much money is left over from last year and the timing of funding received from RNAO first advance comes from RNAO in December or January due to our books being open for audit purposes.
+Or, if an expense comes in lower than originally budgeted, you may redirect the windfall to another project. - Consider how much money is left over from last year and the timing of funding received from RNAO payment comes from RNAO in March due to our books being open for audit purposes.
+Revenue consider all sources of revenue including chapter funding, interest group fees and events. - Chapter fees are calculated by multiplying last year's total membership by the current funding allotted to chapters (presently \$2 per member).
+An additional \$4 per member is available by applying to the

-- Revenue consider all sources of revenue including chapter funding, interest group fees and events. - Chapter fees are calculated by multiplying last year's total membership by the current funding allotted to chapters (presently \$2 per member).
-An additional \$4 per member is available by applying to the Regional Development Fund. - Interest group fees are collected and remitted in full to interest groups.
+Regional Development Fund.

+- Interest group fees are collected and remitted in full to interest groups.
 RNAO does not withhold, nor collect any administration fee for collecting and remitting interest group fees. - Expenses are usually easier to quantify, but some research is required.
-For newsletters consider printing costs.
-Use last year's costs if similar work is being done; or ask your printer for an estimate if you will be doing something different.
-Postage is a big expense and you need to consider size and weight of the packages being mailed, and the size and frequency of the mailing.
-More and more, chapters, regions without chapters and interest groups are using online newsletters and updates.
-Frequent updates by e-mail allow members to feel connected and this contributes to retention and consequently to you having more funds to invest in retention and recruitment activities. - Try to get the budget for the largest expenditures accurate and make a best guesstimate about the smaller expenses. - If you realistically project revenue and then get the three or four largest expenditures fairly accurate, you should have no trouble coming in on budget.
+For example news-letter: Use last year's costs if similar work is being done; or make a guesstimate if you will be doing something different.
+Nowadays online newsletters and updates are the norm for chapters, regions without chapters and interest groups to use.
+Frequent quality updates by e-mail allow members to feel connected and this contributes to retention and consequently to you having more funds to invest in retention and recruitment activities. - Try to get the budget for the largest expenditures accurate and make a best guesstimate about the smaller expenses. - If you realistically project revenue and then get the three or four largest expenditures fairly accurate, you should have no trouble coming in on budget.